 Herculaneum, Pompeii’s neighbor, was also buried by Vesuvius in the same eruption, but was victim to a different facet of volcanic violence.
 While Pompeii was buried by ash and pumice raining down from the sky, Herculaneum was flash fried by multiple pyroclastic flows which buried the city is what was, in effect, a hot ash mud slide.

 The best preserved of Herculaneum’s art and artifacts have mostly made their way into the National Archeological Museum in Naples.
-There you can see not only magnificent mosaics and frescoes lifted from the two cities, but a rather randy collection of erotic objects.
+There you can see not only magnificent mosaics and frescoes and other early examples of western art history lifted from the two cities, but a rather randy collection of erotic objects.

 The erotic art of Pompeii and Herculaneum is housed in a special room at the Museum called the Gabinetto Secreto, or Secret Cabinet.
 It’s sort of fruitless to try to give information about the opening times of either the main museum or the Secret Cabinet, because, well, it’s Italy.
 We had to go back to Naples from Pompeii more than once to see the museum because many rooms were closed due to budget and staff shortages.
 Of course that was a few years ago, but I’ve since read that things weren’t much better recently.
 My advice is call ahead, because the web site isn’t accurate either.
 (Your hotel should be able to do that for you if you don’t speak Italian.)